The Orange Bath Bomb Recipe:

 Afterwards, press each side together tightly for 5 – 10 seconds.

 Tap on the top and bottom of the mold with a wooden spoon, then proceed to take the top half off.

-Place your newly created orange bath bomb on something soft, like egg carton foam.
-Allow to dry 24 hours, and then enjoy in a warm bath.
+Finally, place your newly created orange bath bomb on something soft, like egg carton foam, allowing it to dry 24 hours.

 Check Out Other DIY Bath Bombs Below:

 Surely, it you follow these steps, you are well on your way to making an awesome bath bomb.
 Although this is a recipe we provide for making an orange bath bomb, don’t afraid to substitute other essential oils of your liking.

 Be sure to follow along with many of our other bath bomb recipes and share the ones you like on your social media outlets.